Hippodrama: History

 Horses appeared in Western European theater in the second half of the 18th century, both on stage and in aerial stunts (flying Pegasus).
 Hippodrama emerged at the turn of the 19th century in England, introduced by Philip Astley in outdoor settings.
-At this time, the Licensing Act of 1737 was in effect, which allowed only three venues to perform “legitimate theater” (patent theatre).
+At this time, the Licensing Act 1737 was in effect, which allowed only three venues to perform “legitimate theater” (patent theatre).
 These included Covent Garden, Drury Lane, and the summer theatre in the Haymarket.
 These theaters had patents on real drama.
 Other theaters, such as Astley's Amphitheatre and the Royal Circus and Equestrian Philharmonic Academy (latterly the Surrey Theatre), were only granted licenses for “public dancing and music” and “for other public entertainments of the like kind”.
 Astley's horse acts in his circus were allowed within his license.
 However, Astley wanted to produce shows more like “legitimate theater.”

-He soon realized that he could produce real drama as long as the action was performed on horseback.
-Thus, hippodrama was born.
+He soon realized that he could produce real drama as long as the action was performed on horseback, giving rise to hippodrama.
 He adapted common stories and plays in a way where they could be performed on horses.
 Not only that, but the horses were the main actors.
 The horses had their own business, or leading actions, to perform that helped carry out the plot.
 Also at this time, gradual closing of country fairs and discharge of cavalrymen and grooms after the end of the Continental Wars provided both experienced staff and public interest to the new show.

 Early hippodrama were presented in London at Astley's Amphitheatre, Royal Circus and Olympic Pavilion; and in Paris at Cirque Olympique, where 36 horse riders could perform simultaneously.
 Theatres built for hippodramas combined proscenium stage with a dirt-floored riding arena separated by orchestra pit; scene and arena were connected by ramps, forming a single performing space.
 Signor Manfredi presented the first equestrian drama in the United States with his production of "La Fille Hussard" during the 1802–1803 season in New York at the Park Theatre.
 The Circus of Pepin and Breschard presented an adaptation of Don Quixote de la Mancha "on horseback and on foot, with combats" in New York City on August 12, 1809.
 Pepin and Breschard's company presented hippodramas in the United States from at least 1809 until 1815.
 Christoph de Bach produced similar entertainment in Vienna.
 Astley's 1810 financial success with The Blood Red Knight may have influenced the decision of reluctant management of Covent Garden and Drury Lane theatres to join the lucrative business.
 The first hippodrama on the legitimate stage of London was an equestrianized production of "Blue Beard" at Covent Garden in February 1811.